Victoire/WidgetImageBundle/README.md

-Victoire CMS Image Bundle
+Victoire Image Bundle
 ============

-Need to add a Image in a victoire cms website ?
+Need to add a Image in a victoire website ?
 Get this image bundle and so on

 First you need to have a valid Symfony2 Victoire edition.
 Then you just have to run the following composer command :

-    php composer.phar require friendsvictoire/image-widget
+    php composer.phar require friendsofvictoire/image-widget

 Do not forget to add the bundle in your AppKernel !